-We will explore our topics of Traditional Tales and Castles through role-play and small world play.
-We will learn about the artist Paul Klee and use a variety of media and techniques to make our own collage in this style.
-We will also explore structures and how we might build stronger and more stable houses, linked to the tale of The Three Little Pigs.
+We will explore our topics of Transport & Travel and then Clothing through role-play and small world play.
+We will learn about the artist Eric Carle and use a variety of media and techniques to make our own collages.
+We will also explore printing and how to use different materials to make prints and learn how print is used around us.
+Linked to our Transport & Travel topic we will design and make our own vehicles using a range of tools and materials.
 We will listen and respond to a range of music through our continuous provision activities including the outside music area, un-tuned percussion and through our music sessions using the Charanga Music program.